hyperFounder/Semantic-Embedding/README.md

 - By providing a specific word, we would like the system to be able to find a list of words that are semantically close to it.
 E.g. By saying "Computer", the system should list "Software", "Technology", "Internet", "Computing" and "Devices" as the top 5 closest words.
 Or "Doctorate", "Bachelor", "Thesis", "Dissertation" and "Graduate" should be the top 5 closest words to "PhD".

+ - For Further information, please read [Chapter 6 of Speech and Language Processing, Stanford University.](https://web.stanford.edu/~jurafsky/slp3/6.pdf)
+# Acknowledgements

+ - I am grateful to the dedication of [Dr. Dan Jurafsky](https://web.stanford.edu/~jurafsky/) and [Dr. James H. Martin](https://home.cs.colorado.edu/~martin/).
+Their expertise have significantly advanced our understanding of speech and language technologies, shaping the way we interact with and analyze textual and spoken data.
+Their comprehensive and insightful approach in the book [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/) has served as a fundamental resource for researchers, students, and practitioners alike, providing a solid foundation in the study of speech recognition and natural language processing.
 <!-- TOC --><a name="table-of-contents"></a>
 ## Table of Contents
 - [Word Embedding and GloVe](#word-embedding-and-glove)
 - [DSM File](#dsm-file)
 - [Extracting semantic information from vector representations](#extracting-semantic-information-from-vector-representations)
 - [Running the program](#running-the-program)